skillzaa/bilza/readme.md

 1. One of the things that I want to achieve is that:: Since the final output is a javascript file and once you have packed your presentation there should be no outer dependency for it.
 There should be  nothing out of the single file that can break and crash your animation.
 As long as browsers support javascript your animation should run. <b>BUT</b> The images and sound files that you use are external reasources and if they go missing your animation will not work.
 We can make effort to convert images and sound files also into Javascript BUT a better option is to bind them using an html file just like we have been doing for so many years on the web.

-1. Creating Responsive Animations: The single main pain point of creating javascript animation is <b> creating responsive animations</b>.
-We like to create animations but we also want them to fit themselves according to the many sizes of screens they are viewed on.
-For this the bilz.js has been written with responsiveness in mind and every thing grow and shrink according to the screen size.
+1. Creating Responsive Animations: The single main "pain point" of creating javascript animation is <b> creating responsive animations</b>.
+We like to create animations but we also want them to fit on to the many screen sizes.
+For this the bilza.js has been written with responsiveness in mind and (almost) every thing grow and shrink according to the screen size.
 All the x and y coordinated and the width and height values are in percentages of the current canvas size and are drawn according.

 1. Animation is code and Code is Reusable : One of the basic purpose of this library is to enable users to stich together small pieces of animation and create complex animations.

-1. It is not morally and ethically correct for any developers / apps to hold the data of its users as hostage.
+1. It is not morally and ethically correct for any developer / app to hold the data of its users as hostage.
 The hard work and effort that a user has put into creating an animation makes him the creator and owner of that animation. <i> I think its dishonesty if an app / lib does not allow its users to download their data in a user firendly format or make it difficult for its users to take their data and use another tool</i>.
 For this I wil make sure that there is always commands present in the library (working on it currently) which should enable the user to get their animation data in json format so that if they like they can use it else-where.